interuss/dss/config/README.md

 # Deploying a DSS

+## Glossary

+*   DSS cluster - an entire synchronized DSS, typically operated by multiple organizations
+*   DSS node - a single logical replica in a synchronized cluster.

 ## Preface

 This doc provides a well-lit path for deploying the DSS and its dependencies ( namely CockroachDB) on Kubernetes.
-This is not a requirement, and a DSS node can join a cluster as long as it meets the following requirements:
+This is not a requirement, and a DSS node can join a cluster as long as it meets the requirements below.

+## CockroachDB requirements

 *   Every CockroachDB node must advertise a unique and routable address.
     *   It is preferred to use domain names with unique prefixes and homogenous